What Is the Difference Between a Pre-Paid Funeral Plan And An Over-50s Life Insurance Policy?

 A pre-paid funeral plan is an agreement between a customer and a funeral director that a funeral service will be conducted in accordance with the wishes of the individual when the time comes.
 It may be that the funeral plan is purchased directly from a financial services company and not a funeral director, but it will be a funerary professional conducting the service when a funeral is required.

 An over-50s life insurance policy is a financially-regulated product between an insurance company and the customer.
 It ensures that provided the customer upholds their requirements, the insurance company will pay out money to the next of kin or specified persons in the event of the customer’s death.

-The vast majority of pre-paid funeral plans are paid in one lump sum upon the customer taking out the plan.
+The vast majority of pre-paid funeral plan options are paid in one lump sum upon the customer taking out the plan.
 This ensures that the funeral director’s direct costs are paid for in advance and that financial provision has been made for the cost of a funeral service in advance.
-Of course most funeral plan providers give the option to purchase a funeral plan in instalments.
-However this is always on a pre-determined schedule of payments that make up the total costs of the plan.
+Of course, most funeral plan providers give the option to purchase a funeral plan in instalments.
+However, this is always on a pre-determined schedule of payments that make up the total costs of the plan.
 The funeral plan is only complete once all instalments have been paid.

 Traditionally over-50s insurance policies require the holder to pay a monthly contribution to the insurance company so that in the event of their death, their family receive a payment to cover funeral costs.
 These payments often last up to thirty years, or until the policyholder dies.
 The insurance company will make a payment to the family of the deceased at any point during the life of the policy after a grace period, typically one year.